15th Sunday in Ordinary Time (B)

 First Reading Am 7:12-15

-Amaziah, priest of Bethel, said to Amos, “Off with you, visionary, flee to the land of Judah!
-There earn your bread by prophesying, but never again prophesy in Bethel; for it is the king’s sanctuary and a royal temple.”
-Amos answered Amaziah, “I was no prophet, nor have I belonged to a company of prophets; I was a shepherd and a dresser of sycamores.
-The LORD took me from following the flock, and said to me, “Go, prophesy to my people Israel.”
+Amaziah, the priest of Bethel, said to Amos, “O seer, go, flee away to the land of Judah, earn your bread there, and prophesy there; 13 but never again prophesy at Bethel, for it is the king’s sanctuary, and it is a temple of the kingdom.”
+14 Then Amos answered Amaziah, “I am no prophet, nor a prophet’s son; but I am a herdsman, and a dresser of sycamore trees, 15 and the Lord took me from following the flock, and the Lord said to me, ‘Go, prophesy to my people Israel.’”

 Responsorial Psalm Ps 85:9-10, 11-12, 13-14